Archibald Sandeman: Career

 He later became a linen bleacher at J. Pullar and Sons in Tulloch.

 Personal life

 Sandeman published A Treatise on the Motion of a Single Particle, and of Two Particles Acting on One Another in 1850.

 He was elected to the Manchester Literary and Philosophical Society in 1851, and remained a member for 42 years.

 The Sandeman Library, in Perth, is named for him, his having bequeathed the building.

 After returning to Scotland in 1855, he lived with his widowed mother, then with his brother Hector and sister Agnes at Garry Cottage on the Dundee Road in Barnhill.
 His siblings died, within days of each other, in December 1891.

 An Episcopalian, he was a generous supporter of Perth's St John's Episcopal Church.

+Death

 Sandeman died on 26 June 1893, aged 71.